-Our Topic this half term is "Food Glorious Food!"
+Our Topic this half term is "May The Forces Be With You!"

 Mondays will be our PE day.
 Ensure you have your sports kits for indoor and outside lessons.